Overview

 lighting, with a reason.

-- Students often confuse a physical layout with the electrical arrangement.
+- Confusing a physical layout with the electrical arrangement.
 Keep tracing the path of

 charge through the diagram and the real circuit side by side.